sasikumarvenkat/scheduling-etl-jobs/README.md

-# scheduling-etl-jobs
+# Scheduling Apache Spark ETL Jobs in Spring Scheduler
-This project aims to schedule Apache Spark ETL Workloads to be automated.
+This project aims to schedule Apache Spark ETL Workloads to be automated using Spring Scheduler and Spark Launcher Class (`org.apache.spark.launcher.SparkLauncher`).